the free Warcraft universe source that anyone can edit

 - Dailies should give you something useful like profession ingredients, drink, food, potions, etc. and not just money and rep.

-- Dailies should help complete some larger task, like the opening of Stainless Steel Funnel with Removable Spout, Canning Funnel for or the various phases of Isle of Quel'Danas.
+- Dailies should help complete some larger task, like the opening of Erickson 05714 Digital Camo Ratcheting Tie-Down Strap, 2 Pack (1 or the various phases of Isle of Quel'Danas.

 - Make more dailies for different levels, but with much shorter rep grinds (remove the big grind to exalted for dailies below the level cap).